 The advantages and disadvantages of using a vaccine to reduce possum fertility are explained here.

-Researchers in New Zealand, at AgResearch, Landcare Research, Victoria University and Otago University, are developing vaccines that will make possums less fertile.
+Researchers in New Zealand, at AgResearch, Landcare Research, Victoria University and Otago University, investigated vaccines that would make possums less fertile.

 Possums are New Zealand’s mainpest.
 They threaten New Zealand’s and and can spread (Tb) to farm animals.
-Vaccination is one of several methods being tested for their ability to reduce possum numbers in New Zealand.
+Vaccination is one of several methods that were tested for their ability to reduce possum numbers in New Zealand.

 How do the vaccines work?